DanielMottershead/wolt_2021_backend/wolt_application/README.md

 e.g. Linux: `$ python3 app.py`

-After this open up your browser and type in the url: *http://localhost:8080/discovery?lat=x&lon=y* wher x and y are the latitude and longitude coordinates where the user supposedly is.
+After this open up your browser and type in the url: *http://localhost:8080/discovery?lat=x&lon=y* where x and y are the latitude and longitude coordinates where the user supposedly is.

 I'm sorry that there are no unit tests included, but below I have listed x and y values that should prove that the application works as intended.